 In May 2019, Fennell told the New York Times that Morgan's research into young Camilla made it easy to tackle playing a real-life person: "You get to turn off the analytical, angsty part of your brain about playing someone real."
 She added that the new season will explore the relationship between Charles and Camilla before their first marriages.
 Paparazzi photos from the Season 3 set appear to show scenes of the two meeting for the first time.

-Photos from the set of Season 3 indicate Game of Thrones alum Charles Dance has joined the show, though Netflix has not announced his casting.
-Digital Spy reports that Dance will actually play Lord Louis Mountbatten, Prince Philip's uncle.
+Photos from the set of Season 3 show Game of Thrones alum Charles Dance in costume as Lord Louis Mountbatten, Prince Philip's uncle.
 He was very close to Philip and Prince Charles, who called him "Uncle Dickie," and was played by Greg Wise in Seasons 1 and 2 of The Crown.

-The British film, TV, and theater actor will play the puzzling Duke of Windsor in Season 3 of The Crown, according to the U.K. Times.
+The British film, TV, and theater actor will play the queen's uncle, the Duke of Windsor, in Season 3 of The Crown, according to the U.K. Times.
+Entertainment Weekly reports his 1972 funeral will be depicted in the new season.
 The character was played by Alex Jennings in Seasons 1 and 2.